dac514/sux0r/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

     $processed = htmLawed($text);

-*Note*: If input is from a '$_GET' or '$_POST' value, and 'magic quotes' are enabled on the PHP setup, run 'stripslashes()' on yhe input before passing to htmLawed.
+*Note*: If input is from a '$_GET' or '$_POST' value, and 'magic quotes' are enabled on the PHP setup, run 'stripslashes()' on the input before passing to htmLawed.

 By default, htmLawed will process the text allowing all valid HTML elements/tags, secure URL scheme/CSS style properties, etc. It will allow 'CDATA' sections and HTML comments, balance tags, and ensure proper nesting of elements.
 Such actions can be configured using two other optional arguments -- '$config' and '$spec':